Servitude to Allah is not a value to hold alongside other values…

 The Hearts’ Guide

-Private, selective engagement with individuals navigating high-stakes decisions.
+Private, selective engagement with leaders and executives navigating major life changes.

 Advisory